-Students must have a C (2.00) average in the Basic Program Courses taken at ISU in order to be allowed to take 200 or higher level engineering courses.
-Until the Basic Program is complete, students will not be allowed to take upper division courses for more than one semester, or if the student is a transfer student, for more than two semesters.
+Students must have a C (2.00) average in the Basic Program Courses taken at ISU in order to be allowed to take 2000 or higher level engineering courses.
+Until the Basic Program is complete, students will not be allowed to take upper division courses for more than two semesters.

-2. General Education/International Perspective/US Diversity (minimum of 15 credits)
+2. General Education/International Perspective/US Cultures (minimum of 15 credits)

-- > 3 credits for either Econ 101 or 102 must be completed - > 3 credits in the social sciences - ➢ 6 credits in the humanities - > 3 credits in either the social sciences or humanities - > Students must meet the University International Perspective requirement. - > Students must meet the University US Diversity requirement. - > No more than three 100-level courses will be applied - > All must be chosen from the ME Department General Education approved list
+- > 3 credits for either Econ 1010 or 1020 must be completed - ➤ 3 credits in the social sciences - ➤ 6 credits in the humanities - > 3 credits in either the social sciences or humanities - > Students must meet the University International Perspective requirement. - > Students must meet the University US Cultures requirement. - > No more than three 1000-level courses will be applied - > All must be chosen from the ME Department General Education approved list